ietf-wg-wimse/draft-ietf-wimse-arch/draft-ietf-wimse-arch.md

 * Workload

 A workload is a running instance of software executing for a specific purpose.
 Workload typically interacts with other parts of a larger system.
-A workload may exist for a very short durations of time (fraction of a second) and run for a specific purpose such as to provide a response to an API request.
+A workload may exist for a very short duration of time (fraction of a second) and run for a specific purpose such as to provide a response to an API request.
 Other kinds of workloads may execute for a very long duration, such as months or years.
 Examples include database services and machine learning training jobs.

 * Security Context